Some features and content are currently unavailable today due to maintenance at our service provider. Status updates

 ORIGINALITY

-4. Articles that appeared in conference proceedings or were self-published should acknowledge this distribution history in a footnote.
+3. Articles that appeared in conference proceedings or were self-published should acknowledge this distribution history in an endnote.
+Authors submitting articles that were previously distributed should also include a note to the editor detailing the rationale for review and publication by IRRODL.

 IRRODL SECTIONS